bcgov/cas-registration/docs/compliance/penalties.md

 ## Accruing vs Existing

 Penalties begin _ACCRUING_ as soon as an obligation owes a balance beyond the due date.
-However, a penalty data object in the BCIERS system and a related invoice in eLicensing will not be created until the obligation triggering the penalty has been paid in full (elicensing_invoice.fee_amount_balance == $0.00).
+However, a penalty data object in the BCIERS system and a related invoice in eLicensing will not be created until the obligation triggering the penalty has been paid in full (eLicensing_invoice.fee_amount_balance == $0.00).
 As far as BCIERS is concerned, A penalty does not _EXIST_ while it is _ACCRUING_.
 It only becomes data in the system and has an invoice once the triggering obligation is paid in full.

 ## Types of Penalties